jlcarr/LeetCode/README.md

 - **Memory**: 18.8 MB
 - **Solution**: To get under the O(n^2) memory requirement, I man a heap of size n keeping track of the values of each row currently under consideration: take the lowest value out and move up the row and re-insert the new value.
 Repeating k times will lead to the lowest value overall in O(k * log(n)) time.

+### Problem 380
+- **Name**: Insert Delete GetRandom O(1)
+- **Runtime**: 923 ms
+- **Memory**: 61.3 MB
+- **Solution**: For this problem I literally just implemented a simple hash table.
+In theory there should be completely random distribution over the buckets and within the buckets, so there shouldn't be an preference, though I suppose after a hash collision happens then there's a bias?
+The criteria for randomness is a little unclear, but the solution passes the test cases.
+A higher quality solution is to use a list of values and a dict mapping to the indices, that way inserting is appending, and removing is replacing with the last element.

 ### Problem 383
 - **Name**: Ransom Note
 - **Runtime**: 85 ms